ansonphong/buckyball/readme.md

    - Adjust edges to ensure the hexagon is flat and the joints are tight.

 5. **Tightening**:
-   - Once aligned, tighten bolts in a star pattern to distribute tension evenly.
+   - Once aligned, tighten bolts evenly.

 ### Assembling Pentagons

 - **Follow the same steps** as hexagons, adjusting for five edges and 36-degree miter cuts.

-### Assembling Half-Hexagons
+### Assembling Half-Pentagons

 1. **Layout**:
-   - Arrange four edge pieces to form a half-hexagon (three connected sides with one open side).
+   - Arrange three edge pieces to form a half-pentagon.

 2. **Assembly**:
    - Follow similar drilling and bolting procedures.